Markiyan Voytsekhovskyy

-Markiyan Voytsekhovskyy (Маркіян Войцеховський; born November 27, 2003) is a Ukrainian professional footballer who plays as a midfielder for Valour FC in the Canadian Premier League.
+Markiyan Voytsekhovskyy (Маркіян Войцеховський; born November 27, 2003) is a Ukrainian professional footballer who plays as a midfielder.

 Early life

 In his youth, Voytsekhovskyy was part of the Shakhtar Donetsk academy.
 After moving to Canada, he joined the Rush Canada Academy.
 In 2021, he played with the Guelph United FC U21 team in the League1 Ontario Reserve division.

 Club career

 In 2022, Voytsekhovskyy joined League1 Ontario club ProStars.
 He was named the league's Young Player of the Year, and was named a league First Team All-Star and was named to the U20 Best XI.
 After the season, he began training with FC Tigers Vancouver.

 In December 2022, Voytsekhovskyy signed his first professional contract with York United of the Canadian Premier League for the 2023 season, joining on a two-year contract, with a club option for a further season.
 On April 16, 2023, he made his professional debut for York, starting in a 2–0 league loss to Valour.
 On April 22, he scored his first professional goal in a 2–1 league defeat to Vancouver.
 On June 21, 2023, he suffered a Jones fracture in a match against the HFX Wanderers, causing him to miss the remainder of the season.
 At the end of the 2024 season, the club picked up his option for the 2025 season.

-In July 2025, he moved to Valour FC in a player swap, with Shaan Hundal moving to York United in Return, signing for the remainder of 2025 with an option for 2026.
+In July 2025, he moved to Valour FC in a player swap, with Shaan Hundal moving to York United in return, signing for the remainder of 2025 with an option for 2026.